wakeupthecat/gastona/README.md

 ### What about the web?

-I start saying there are two variants of Gastona, well a third variant is growing right now and it is a javascript library.
+I start saying there are two variants of gastona, well a third variant is growing right now and it is a javascript library.

 If the scripting language turns out to be useful and convenient, could we use it also